rodrihgh/rodrihgh.github.io/_projects/white-nightmare.md

 (As a matter of fact, video coding standards wildly reduce such high-res features, that's the reason they are more visible in the GIF than in the video above).

-the background is fake "white noise" that mimicks the maze.
+the background is fake "white noise" that mimics the maze.
 I create it by generating coarse wn, zooming in and adding fine-grain wn.
 That's why its spectrum looks similar as.
 But not only spectra look similar: That's a comparison of a half-emerged maze against the actual background vs. the same rendering against pure white noise:

+{% include figure image_path="assets/images/transition.svg" alt="Half transitioned maze against background noise and white noise" %}

 If I used pure white noise for the background, the transition would look patchy instead of gradual.

 Background and maze do have a similarity with this Gaussian white noise.
 Look at their histograms:

+{% include figure image_path="assets/images/histograms.svg" alt="Noise histograms" %}

 This is an example that the histogram of a stochastic signal does not say anything about its spectrum, and vice-versa.
 This is a very common pitfall for undergraduate and graduate students